ARE YOU FREAKING OUT ABOUT WAYS TO CONNECT WITH YOUR TEEN?

 – Take a timeout for fun activities to do with your teen

-– Engage with your teenager about his interests and create activities around them
+– Engage with your teenager about his interests

 – Be open to trying new things your teen’s way